Hurricane John (2024): Oaxaca

-In Oaxaca, wind gusts up to 200 km/h (124 mph) and wave heights of 5-7 m (16.4-23 ft) were reported.
+In Oaxaca, wind gusts up to 200 km/h (124 mph) and wave heights of 5–7 m (16.4–23 ft) were reported.
 Damage was reported in 73 municipalities.
 Fallen trees and a total of 131 landslides were reported, 80 of which occurred in the Mixteca Region, isolating at least 30 communities, damaging 300 roads, and destroying numerous bridges.
 A sinkhole was reported on the Oaxaca-Pinotepa highway.
 Power outages were also reported.
 At least 1,240 homes were flooded, with 15 of them collapsing completely, affecting 5,500 families.
-122 schools were damaged as well.
+A total of 122 schools were damaged as well.
 Overall, officials estimated a total of 7,845 homes needed to be reconstructed due to the severe damage from the storm.
-At least 21,000 hectares of corn and papaya, along with numerous amounts of lemon, chili, squash, hibiscus, and plantain, were lost.
+At least 21,000 hectares of corn and papaya, along with large amounts of lemon, chili, squash, hibiscus, and plantain, were lost.
 More than 200 cattle, along with numerous chickens, were killed, affecting 32 livestock members and 600 farmers.
 Due to the extensive flooding, crocodiles were sighted.
 A disaster declaration was requested in 65 municipalities.
 Damage statewide totaled to Mex$1.06 billion (US$57.7 million).
 In San José Peñasco, a man was killed after being swept away by a river.
 In Amoltepec, a woman was killed after her house was buried in a landslide.
 A five-year-old boy was found dead after the passage of the storm.
 A man and his grandson were killed after being buried by a landslide.

 Michoacán

 In Michoacán, flooding, fallen trees, and landslides were reported.
 The Cutzamala River and Balsas River overflowed, flooding a total of 799 homes and 150 schools, affecting 1,300 people.
 More than 21,000 hectares of corn, sorghum, and sesame were flooded, affecting 9,541 agricultural products.
-970 cows and pigs were lost, and 3,852 kilometers of farm roads were damaged as well.
+A total of 970 cows and pigs were lost, and 3,852 kilometers of farm roads were damaged as well.
 68 landslides were reported, damaging 16 roads and bridges.
 A portion of the road to Tumbiscatío was completely destroyed.
-The government estimated that it would cost Mex$80-90 million (US$4.25-4.78 million) to repair the road.
+The government estimated that it would cost Mex$80–90 million (US$4.25-4.78 million) to repair the road.
 The government estimated that a total of Mex$520 million (US$27.7 million) would be needed to repair the damage to roads caused by the storm.
 In Lázaro Cárdenas, a storage yard with cars was flooded.
 A bridge to San José de Chila collapsed from an overflowing river.
-In Zamora, a large tree branch fell on a several commercial stalls.
+In Zamora, a large tree branch fell on several commercial stalls.
 Numerous dams exceeded their capacities.
 In the Infiernillo Dam, water levels rose to 9.652 billion cubic meters.
 In the La Villita dam, water levels rose to 552 million cubic meters.
 A disaster declaration was requested in 17 municipalities.
 In Morelia, a four-year-old boy was killed after falling into a river.